aws-samples/aws-sam-swift/docs/index.md

 ## Create a Project
-Once you have the tools installed, use the *sam init* command to initialize a new project.
+Once you have the tools installed, from a command prompt on your machine, use the *sam init* command to initialize a new project.

 ``` bash
 sam init --location gh:aws-samples/aws-sam-swift